jonnew/Oat/README.md

   - Pure intensity based detector (now color conversion, just saturation on raw image)
   - Position Filter (Kalman is first implementation)
   - Recorder (Position and images?
 Viewer can also record?)
+- [ ] To simplify IPC, clients should copy data in gaurded sections.
+This limits the amount of time locks are engaged and likely, esp for cv::mat's make up for the copy in the increased amount of code that can be excuted in parallel.

 ### Passing positional data to the client process